Human extinction: Value of human life

 "Existential risks" are risks that threaten the entire future of humanity, whether by causing human extinction or by otherwise permanently crippling human progress.
 Multiple scholars have argued based on the size of the "cosmic endowment" that because of the inconceivably large number of potential future lives that are at stake, even small reductions of existential risk have great value.

 In one of the earliest discussions of ethics of human extinction, Derek Parfit offers the following thought experiment:

 The scale of what is lost in an existential catastrophe is determined by humanity's long-term potential – what humanity could expect to achieve if it survived.
 From a utilitarian perspective, the value of protecting humanity is the product of its duration (how long humanity survives), its size (how many humans there are over time), and its quality (on average, how good is life for future people).
 On average, species survive for around a million years before going extinct.
 Parfit points out that the Earth will remain habitable for around a billion years.
 And these might be lower bounds on our potential: if humanity is able to expand beyond Earth, it could greatly increase the human population and survive for trillions of years.
 The size of the foregone potential that would be lost, were humanity to become extinct, is very large.
 Therefore, reducing existential risk by even a small amount would have a very significant moral value.

-Carl Sagan wrote in 1983: "If we are required to calibrate extinction in numerical terms, I would be sure to include the number of people in future generations who would not be born....
+Carl Sagan wrote in 1983:If we are required to calibrate extinction in numerical terms, I would be sure to include the number of people in future generations who would not be born....
 (By one calculation), the stakes are one million times greater for extinction than for the more modest nuclear wars that kill "only" hundreds of millions of people.
 There are many other possible measures of the potential loss – including culture and science, the evolutionary history of the planet, and the significance of the lives of all of our ancestors who contributed to the future of their descendants.
-Extinction is the undoing of the human enterprise."

-Philosopher Robert Adams in 1989 rejects Parfit's "impersonal" views but speaks instead of a moral imperative for loyalty and commitment to "the future of humanity as a vast project...
+Extinction is the undoing of the human enterprise.Philosopher Robert Adams in 1989 rejected Parfit's "impersonal" views but spoke instead of a moral imperative for loyalty and commitment to "the future of humanity as a vast project...
 The aspiration for a better society – more just, more rewarding, and more peaceful... our interest in the lives of our children and grandchildren, and the hopes that they will be able, in turn, to have the lives of their children and grandchildren as projects."